KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 At-home tests are a great place to start, and then you can follow up by adding known family members and conducting additional research.

-If you do want to get a test to start taking steps to determine sibling-status, we recommends one of the following kits:
+If you do want to get a test to start taking steps to determine sibling-status, we recommend one of the following kits: